 Since all Android builds are slightly different, guaranteeing complete functionality for a room booking solution on all consumer tablets is nearly impossible.
 This is due to variations in the raw Android OS builds, manufacturers making their own modifications, differences in hardware across devices, and various firmware releases for the same models.
 Features that often have limited functionality on consumer tablets are kiosk mode, LED status light and automatic app updates.
 Since the room booking system will be a third-party app on a consumer tablet, you will have to manually start the updates from the display.
 When compared to professional conference room displays that automatically download and install any new updates, this will result in more manual support.
 Especially, if you have a lot of displays.

-Purpose-built conference room displays are codeveloped with the room booking software, which ensures a better user experience and functionality that cannot be achieved by third party displays.
+Purpose-built meeting room displays are codeveloped with the room booking software, which ensures a better user experience and functionality that cannot be achieved by third party displays.

 Finally, no matter which category of conference room display you decide on, you should make sure that the device has a valid FCC ID before purchasing.
 This ID is a certification which guarantees that the electromagnetic radiation from the device is below the limits specified by the Federal Communications Commission in the United States.
 There are two categories to this certification, Class A devices and Class B devices.
 Class A digital devices are ones that are marketed exclusively for use in business, industrial and commercial environments.
 Class B digital devices are ones that are marketed for use anywhere, including residential environments.